hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 @pekr, I lean in the same direction you do.
 But I haven't had time to read the docs Boris wrote to understand it fully.
 Just reading examples, they do look like magical incantations from the land of array languages. :^)

 [21:50:34](#TAqNsQbNSsKcNmHzVAOCL5_GnoADZeMqxMHrN46noX8) <hiiamboris (NOT THIS ONE)>:
-Now you know how outsiders look at parse Ì†ΩÌ∏â
+Now you know how outsiders look at parse üòâ

 [21:55:54](#f6RmAKjNmgFkv2GljPxDQ-wv-IJJxdq5w-ZPZ8R-1QM) <greggirwin (Gregg Irwin)>:
 Well, every feature will be natural or foreign to individuals.
 But here I'll note a key difference in `parse` vs regex or even other grammar notations.
 Parse uses words to describe e.g., `[opt any some to thru]`.
 But I'm not being critical of `morph` (yet ;^) because I'm still in a position of ignorance.
 Need time to play, then I may become a `convert`. :^)